-This underlying code is what we call the source code and it’s made up of three unique programing languages.
+This underlying code is what we call the source code and it's made up of three unique programming languages.

 - HTML: HTML is short for Hyper Text Markup Language.
 It was originally developed by Tim Berners-Lee and his team at the European Organization for Nuclear Research (commonly known as CERN) to act as the foundational architecture of a webpage.
 Let's say you want some text to be bold - the webpage must be given specific instructions that tell the browser to make certain text bold.
 HTML tags wrap around the specified text that needs to be bolded.
 Imagine you're building a skyscraper.
 The HTML is the raw material, the iron and concrete, the construction team builds with.

 - CSS: CSS is short for Cascading Style Sheets.
 These are the guiding code that tells the HTML how to style and color a webpage.
 Let's keep going with the skyscraper analogy.
 The CSS are the detailed blueprints that the construction team follows.
 They tell the workers what shape, color and size the materials need to be.

 Why Would You Want to Access Source Code?

 There are a few reasons why finding your source code might be helpful:

 - There's an error on your site and you want to see exactly what's going wrong.
 Finding and checking your source code will help you take a closer look at exactly what's happening so you can troubleshoot the problem.

 - You may want to confirm that a specific plugin is active on your site or that your Google Analytics code has been inserted correctly.
 This is how you can check!